Tracking Pitches

 Viewing Contact Pitching History

-You spend a lot of your time leaving notes on contacts and updating pitch statuses.
-Propel automatically catalogs each of these activities under a contact's profile.
-To view the full history for any of your contacts, open the contact profile.
-If you are still on the story funnel, you can do this by clicking on a reporter's name.
+You invest a lot of time leaving notes on contacts and updating pitch statuses.
+With Propel, all these activities are automatically recorded under each contact's profile.
+To view a complete history for any contact, simply open their profile.
+If you're on the story funnel, just click on the reporter's name to access their profile.

 Contact profile